AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 extensions/plugins to support their workflow.

-`in below section, we will learn more about Microsoft LSP protocol and it's support for different code editor.
+`in below section, we will learn more about Microsoft LSP protocol and it's support for different code editors.
 This LSP protocol is responsible for making a code editor to a smart IDE.`
 `

 [link to MS
 LSP](https://microsoft.github.io/language-server-protocol/implementors/tools/)

-`while, most of branded code editors comes prepackagaed with these extensions, and VIM, NeoVIM, emacs has to go through hassle of setting up these extensions.
+`while, most of branded code editors comes prepackaged with these extensions, and VIM, NeoVIM, emacs has to go through hassle of setting up these extensions.
 This is hassle is worth learning and eventually outperforms other code editors.`